A property of Absolute Minimizers in $L^\infty$ Calculus of Variations and of solutions of the Aronsson-Euler equation: Absolute minimizers and pseudo-distances

 and, since $\Smu^{-}=g$ on $\pO$ this implies that the minimum in the definition of $\mu$ \eqref{defmu} is attained.\\ Moreover, we show that the minimal value for the problem \eqref{probV} is equal to $\mu$.
 By contradiction assume that there exists a function $u\in g+W^{1,\infty}(\Omega)\cap \C_{0}(\Omega)$ such that $F(u)\le\lambda$ for some $\lambda<\mu$.
 Then, by Theorem \ref{lambdacontinuity} again, we would have $u(y)-u(x)\le\dlambda(x,y)$ for all $x,y\in\bO$.
 Since $u=g$ on $\pO$, this contradicts the minimality of $\mu$.\\ Finally, let $u$ be an optimal solution of \eqref{probV}, i.e. $H(\cdot,Du(\cdot))\le\mu$ a.e. in $\Omega$.
-Then, by Theorem \ref{lambdacontinuity}, $u(y)-u(x)\le d _{\mu}(x,y)$ for any $x,y\in\bO$.
+Then, by Theorem \ref{lambdacontinuity}, $u(y)-u(x)\le d_{\mu}(x,y)$ for any $x,y\in\bO$.
 If $y\in\pO$, this yields $g(y)-d_{\mu}(x,y)\le u(x)$ and then $\Smu^{-}(x)\le u(x)$.
 With similar arguments can be shown that $u\le\Smu^{+}$ in $\bO$. \end{proof}

-\begin{rmk} [Comparison with distance functions] Theorem \ref{optimalsolutionsprob} is the key for the so called comparison with distance functions principle \cite{ChaDep2007} which we present here in the simplified version that will be used.
+\begin{rmk} [Comparison with distance functions] Theorem \ref{optimalsolutionsprob} is the key for the so called comparison with distance functions principle (first defined in \cite{ChaDep2007}) which we present here in the simplified version that will be used.

 For a positive $\lambda$, $\alpha\in \R$ and $x_0 \in \Omega$ we consider the distance functions $x \mapsto d_\lambda (x_0, x) + \alpha$ and $x \mapsto -d_\lambda (x, x_0) + \alpha$.
 These functions have the property that if $U \subset \subset \Omega$ and $x_0 \not \in U$ then